coder/coder/docs/contributing/frontend.md

 ### API

-Our project utilizes [axios](https://github.com/axios/axios) as the HTTP client for making API requests.
+Our project uses [axios](https://github.com/axios/axios) as the HTTP client for making API requests.
 The API functions are centralized in `site/src/api/api.ts`.
-We leverage auto-generated TypeScript types derived from our Go server, which are located in `site/src/api/typesGenerated.ts`.
+Auto-generated TypeScript types derived from our Go server are located in `site/src/api/typesGenerated.ts`.

 Typically, each API endpoint corresponds to its own `Request` and `Response` types.
 However, some endpoints require additional parameters for successful